fieldjoshua/AICheck/CONTRIBUTING.md

 - Write unit tests for new features
 - Maintain test coverage
 - Include both positive and negative test cases
+- Use `.aicheck/scripts/test_all.sh` to verify all workflows, compliance, and security

 ### Documentation

-- Update README.md for major changes
+- Update README.md and CHANGELOG.md for major changes
-- Document new features
+- Document new features and workflows
 - Keep code comments clear and helpful
+- Ensure all documentation matches the current rules and templates

 ## Getting Help